snazzy-d/sdc/README.markdown

 Run `make`.

 Then you can compile `runner.d` with `dmd` and run it to run the test suites.
 There should be no regressions.
-SDC contains le lot of hardcoded PATH right now, so it hard to integrate properly with the system.
-It expect object.d to be in ../libs/object.d
+SDC contains a lot of hardcoded PATH right now, so it's hard to integrate properly with the system.
+It expects object.d to be in ../libs/object.d

-SDC require LLVM 3.5 . if the default llvm-config on your system is an older version, you can specify a newer version via `LLVM_CONFIG`.
+SDC requires LLVM 3.5 .
+If the default llvm-config on your system is an older version, you can specify a newer version via `LLVM_CONFIG`.
 For instance, on a debian system, you want to use `make LLVM_CONFIG=llvm-config-3.5` .

 Compiling SDC on Mac OS X
 =======